-A Time to Dream and Scheme
+January_A Time to Dream and Scheme

-Man never is, but always to be blessed_”
+“Hope springs eternal in the human breast.
+Man never is, but always to be blessed”

 – Alexander Pope, An Essay on Man

-White Flower Farm, Proven Winners and Monrovia have posted their new introductions and these sites offer so much “eye candy” we can easily get too ambitious in our enthusiasm without making some notes and simple sketches of existing areas in our yards.
-I recommended in a previous post that it is a good idea to journalize successes and failures of last year’s attempts.
+White Flower Farm, Proven Winners, and Monrovia have posted their new introductions and these sites offer so much “eye candy” we can easily get too ambitious in our enthusiasm without making some notes and simple sketches of existing areas in our yards.
+I recommended in a previous post that it is a good idea to journalize the successes and failures of last year’s attempts.
 If you didn’t do this, take heart, I am sure with a little imagination you can create such a list.
 Let’s face it, when it is 5 degrees outside, this can be a pleasant way to spend an afternoon with a cup of tea curled up by the fire.
-Monrovia’s site has a fun surv ey where you can fine tune your gardening style and see photos of gardens that depict this style.
+Monrovia’s site has a fun survey where you can fine-tune your gardening style and see photos of gardens that depict this style.
 Check it out http://www.monrovia.com/design-inspiration/style-quiz/.
 Magazines like Fine Gardening and their sister web sites remain one of my favorites and posts have occurred highlighting new introductions and lots of gardening advice for designing and growing plants.

-The last couple of years folks have dramatically expanded the use of the outdoor spaces with terraces, decks, outdoor kitchens, fire pits, et. al. it seems we Americans are really starting to appreciate “exterior decorating” paying as much attention to the outside as they do to the interiors of their homes.
-Julie Moir Meservey’s latest book, Landscaping Ideas that Work , is an excellent resource.
-Vanessa Nagel, an award winning designer and author, shares her experience and creative genus in her book, Understanding Garden Design, a treasure trove of inspiration and practical advice.
+The last couple of years folks have dramatically expanded the use of the outdoor spaces with terraces, decks, outdoor kitchens, fire pits, et. al. it seems we Americans are really starting to appreciate “exterior decorating” paying as much attention to the outside as they https://billygoodnick.comdo to the interiors of their homes.
+Julie Moir Meservey’s latest book, Landscaping Ideas That Work , is an excellent resource.
+Vanessa Nagel, an award-winning designer, and author shares her experience and creative genus in her book, Understanding Garden Design, a treasure trove of inspiration and practical advice.

 There is a continued interest in container gardening, having fun with succulents and tropicals with an emphasis on foliage and texture.
 Again, please take a look at Karen Chapman’s and Christina Salwitz’s Fine Foliage and visit their Facebook page.
 Their photos are luscious and sure to wow.
-The availability of plant material in the Pacific Northwest make me green with envy.
-Also check out Detroit Garden Works for creating containers that will be the envy of all your friends.
+The availability of plant material in the Pacific Northwest makes me green with envy.
+Also, check out Detroit Garden Works for creating containers that will be the envy of all your friends.

 Vegetable gardens can be beautiful as well and this book will show you how: The Beautiful Edible Garden by Leslie Bennett and Stefani Bittner.
 It’s exciting to see the interest in raising your own food and this trend is taking the country by storm.
 Our collective consciousness has been awakened as people become more informed and proactive on sustainability issues, buying locally grown produce and taking stands on companies like Monsanto and the GMO controversies.
 A good thing for sure.
-Even if time and space does not allow you to cultivate an extensive vegetable garden, we can find a sunny niche and plant in containers and or little raised beds.
+Even if time and space do not allow you to cultivate an extensive vegetable garden, we can find a sunny niche and plant in containers and or little raised beds.